ufal/lindat-aai-attribute-aggregator/Readme.md

 ## Requirements

 - node.js
-- web server
+- web server (nginx)
 - solr

 ## Installation

-See installation/setup.sh or manually install `solr`, `node`, clone this repository, install `npm` modules, install web server (+ssl and proxy), link to ./www, start the backend.
+See installation/setup.sh or manually install `solr`, `node`, clone this repository, install `npm` modules, install web server (+ssl and proxy), link to ./www, link to ./settings from www, start the backend.

 # New dev related